ice4prince/Cmai/docs/source/quickstart.rst

 **********************

-Once you have your ``input.csv`` ready and all the necessary installations, you can well poised to run the pipeline.
+Once you have your ``input.csv`` ready and all the necessary installations, you are well poised to run the pipeline.
 Here are the command-line arguments you will need: